An innovative app created to help adolescents with chronic gastrointestinal disorders identify the food triggers causing their pain.

 1. The Problem: What problem are you helping to solve?

 As the gastrointestinal research continues to advance, more disorders are being discovered quite often.
-Adolescents with chronic G.I. disorders are asked by doctors to log their food and pain, to try and identify a food trigger causing their chronic pain, however there is currently no accurate and convenient way to do so.
-Carrying around a journal is not practical, and there are no apps at the moment that do what G.I.
-SPY can do.
+Approximately 60-70 million Americans suffer from G.I. disorders.
+Adolescents with G.I. disorders are asked by doctors to log their food and pain, to try to identify a food trigger causing their chronic pain, however there is currently no accurate and convenient way to do so.
+There are no apps that do what G.I.
+SPY can do: identify triggers.

 2. Your Solution: How are you planning to solve this problem?
 Share your specific approach.

 G.I.
 SPY helps adolescents log their food intake, pain instances, bowel movements, and medication intake, all very important, essential aspects to locating a food trigger.
 Then, G.I.
-SPY has a special sort tool feature, similar to a fashion website, that helps both the doctors and the patients identify which foods are causing one's chronic pain instances.
-G.I.
-SPY's goal is to help adolescents with a range of gastrointestinal disorders find what food is causing their pain, in the most accurate and convenient means how to: on their mobile devices.
+SPY has a unique, state-of-the-art sort tool feature, similar to a fashion website, that helps both the doctors, parents, and the patients identify which foods are causing their chronic pain instances.
+Doctors will have access to their patients profiles by using an API: an application program, interface, which will enable communication between the patients and the hospitals.
+Hospitals will purchase an API in order to track their patients progress through a website and help their patients identify food triggers causing their chronic pain.
+This way, a professional can track patients without having to look through a binder of everything they ate for the past six months, making it easier for both the doctors and the patients.
+G.I SPY's goal is to help adolescents with a range of gastrointestinal disorders find what food is causing their pain, in the most accurate and convenient means how to: on their mobile devices.
+This app will teach adolescents independence in tracking their G.I. conditions.

 3. Personal Journey: What’s the story behind why you decided to start this project?

 During the winter of my sophomore year, I was diagnosed with a chronic, rare gastrointestinal disorder called Eosinophilic Gastroenteritis.
-Eosinophilic Gastroenteritis is a disorder where eosinophils infiltrate the lining of the stomach and intestine.
+Eosinophilic Gastroenteritis is a disorder where eosinophils infiltrate the lining of the stomach and intestine, and cause severe inflammation, pain, and in some cases, the deterioration of the stomach and small intestine, requiring emergent surgery.
 Since then, I have spent nearly 100 days in the hospital.
-Junior year, I noticed the gap in the medical field of identifying triggers, and I decided I wanted to be a part of the change.
+Junior year, I noticed the gap in the medical field of identifying triggers for G.I. patients, and I decided I wanted to be a part of the change.
 Since then, I have worked to create G.I.
-SPY, as well as partnering with local non-profits and large nonprofits to help others.
-I have since discovered my passion of helping people through a mix of entrepreneurship and biomedical engineering.
+SPY, as well as partnering with local non-profits and large nonprofits to help others suffering from G.I. conditions.
+I have since discovered my passion of helping patients through a mix of entrepreneurship, biomedical engineering, and computer science.

 5. Example: Please walk us through a specific example of what happens when a person or group gets involved with your project.